Disasters Emergency Committee (DEC)

 The World Health Organisation (WHO)

-The World Health Organization (WHO) is the UN body working to build a healthier future for people all over the world.
+The World Health Organisation (WHO) is the UN body working to build a healthier future for people all over the world.
 We work with the WHO to advocate for concrete action to protect children’s health.
 Highlights to date include:

 - Partnering with the WHO to establish The Global Partnership to End Violence Against Children.
 Through the partnership, national governments committed to take action to protect children from violence